 Adoption of a regulatory program of this magnitude should have involved a regulatory advisory committee and extensive discussions with representatives of impacted businesses.
 Such is normally the case pursuant to the Administrative Process Act.
 We understand the ETS was adopted through certain emergency regulatory procedures.
-However, the ETS was hastily adopted without adequate time for consideration of detailed written comments, much less an opportunity for public testimony.
-Anything beyond what is currently in place should allow for substantially more stakeholder input.
+However, the ETS was hastily adopted without adequate time for deliberation with stakeholders.
+We are concerned the same is true of the present rulemaking process.